amckennafoster/nbidata/docs/specs/specs.md

 ## Licenses

 There are many license options out there and a nice review is [here](http://www.dcc.ac.uk/resources/how-guides/license-research-data) (scroll to the Standard License section).
 Another repository, figshare, also has a [nice summary](https://knowledge.figshare.com/articles/item/what-is-the-most-appropriate-licence-for-my-data).
+An important consideration when applying a license is to balance the desire/need to restrict reuse rights with the need to make the work reusable far in the future.
+This is especially true for datasets.
+Data may need to be aggregated with other datasets and if the licenses is too restrictive, this becomes a monumental task (e.g. if aggregated datasets all have different licenses, there may be no way to easily license the aggregated dataset).

+We suggest two licenses for the NBI Digital Repository:

+- The [Creative Commons Attribution (CC BY)](https://creativecommons.org/licenses/by/4.0/) (version 4.0) license is recommended for reports, posters, other documents, and, when necessary, datasets.
+- The [Creative Commons Zero International (CC0)](https://creativecommons.org/publicdomain/zero/1.0/) license is recommended for datasets, when possible.
+This is the least restrictive license and allows any use, even without attribution.
+It is standard practice in scholarly research to cite sources, so the idea is that attribution is not explicitly needed in the license and this ensures maximal reuse potential.

-The Creative Commons Attribution (CC BY) (version 4.0) license is recommended for the NBI Digital Repository.
-There are six main Creative Commons licenses, each with various restrictions, and most **do not** meet [Open Access](https://en.wikipedia.org/wiki/Open_access) requirements:
+There are six main Creative Commons licenses, outside of the CC0 license, each with various restrictions, and most **do not** meet [Open Access](https://en.wikipedia.org/wiki/Open_access) requirements:

-- [Attribution (CC BY)](https://creativecommons.org/licenses/by/4.0/) (Recommended for the NBI Digital Repository)
+- Attribution (CC BY)
 - Attribution Share Alike (CC BY-SA)
 - Attribution No Derivatives (CC BY-ND)
 - Attribution Non-Commercial (CC BY-NC)